 You need to eat fatty fish 3 times a week to get these benefits.
-Time consuming & expensive, I know.
+It's time-consuming & expensive, I know.
 Try Carlson‘s Liquid Fish Oil with Lemon flavor.
 One teaspoon daily.
 You'll be ok.

-10. Buy Generic Food.
-The box might be less attractive, it's certainly more attractive to your wallet.
+The box might be less attractive, but it's certainly more attractive to your wallet.
 Brand-name food will always be more expensive.
 You're paying for the name.
 Get real.
 Food is food.
 Go generic.

-11. Buy in Bulk.
 Think long-term.
-Buying in bulk is more expensive at the cashier, but cheaper in the long run:
+Buying in bulk is more expensive at the cashier but cheaper in the long run:

 - Gets you discounts